Unified User Matching for Mobile

-Increase the overall value of web-based opportunities by identifying and targeting known users across ONE by AOL: Mobile’s vast mobile web supply ecosystem via our unified user matching solution.
+Increase the overall value of web-based opportunities by identifying and targeting known users across Oath Ad Platforms SSP’s vast mobile web supply ecosystem via our unified user matching solution.

 - Steps to Implement User Matching